ParthShah412/95729_MarketBasketProject/Data/Readme.md

-This folder at the moment contains 2 files --TransactionList.pkl file contains a list of all the transaction.
-  --temptransactionlist.pkl file contains a list of first 500 transaction and can be used while experimenting with your code.
+This folder at the moment contains a single file --temptransactionlist.pkl file contains a list of first 500 transaction and can be used while experimenting with your code.